sashakyunghwa/student-grade-table/README.md

 # Student Grade Table

-A content management system that allows users to create, read, and delete student data from the database and see the cumulative grade average.
+A content management system that allows users to add, update, and delete student data from the database and see the cumulative grade average.

 #### Features